MyosQ/MyosQ.github.io/_posts/2023-05-13-Project-Euler-077.markdown

 It took a while before I found that passing "highest_prime" as an argument would help to avoid duplicates in the list of partitions.
 Otherwise, the list would contain both [3, 7] and [7, 3] for example.
 Could be a better way to do this, I am sure.
 Either way, I think I am getting the hang of partitions now...

 Full code is on [Github](https://github.com/MyosQ/euler-solutions){:target="_blank"}.
-Add me as a friend on Project Euler plz: 1005342_TH9cUZhVx1MYcoOYdgvh3wpvk3APpO5p
+Add me as a friend on Project Euler: 1005342_VlNoiG6CB4zBrjQEOKgaaeprWPUxwNPh